artworks

 animations on varying scale LED panels

-Created through an experimental process of setting up a laser and photon detector in various darkened locations – from architecture and theatres to paper-constructed stage sets – the animations represent the propagation and the ‘noise’ of light, even sometimes capturing cosmic rays.
-As the light bounces around the space, like a sphere extending outwards, it appears as though time is running backwards, as the first photon emitted arrives back at the detector last, having bounced off the surfaces and taken longer than the photon which has travelled in a straight line.
+Created through an experimental process of setting up a laser and photon detector in various darkened locations – from architectural spaces to paper-constructed stage sets – the animations represent the propagation and the ‘noise’ of light, even sometimes capturing cosmic rays.

 The series shows how when we slow down the speed of light to a frame rate which makes it visible to the human eye, revealing its quantum properties, our sense of perspective in time and space is thrown into question, and asks how it is we can see space outside of time.